Nova-UTD/navigator/docs/onboarding/onramp.md

 For this task, you will be using a well documented example/tutorial ROS2 package called `turtlesim`.
 It is part of the built-in ROS2 install.
 You will be supplementing this example with several additional ROS2 nodes.
 The scope of your task is outlined by the following desired functionality:

-1. Launch a docker container based on an `ubuntu:jammy` image on top of which you have preinstalled a version of ROS2 Humble, *compiled from source code* (not a package install 🙀 - this is to make you a Docker-guru).
+1. Launch a docker container based on an `ubuntu:jammy` image on top of which you have preinstalled a version of ROS2 Humble, *compiled from source code* (not a package install 🙀 - this is to make you can bend Docker to your will).
 2. Use a launch file to:
     - Run the built-in turtlesim node that brings up the GUI/canvas with the first turtle,
     - Spawn a second turtle using the built in spawn service,